Ball Python Care 101 for Beginners

 Ball pythons’ heads have the typical A-shape common amongst species in the python family.
 This, along with their slightly upturned snouts and large eyes, gives them an adorable “puppy dog” look.
 They have thick, robust bodies that end in blunt tails for males and taper to a point for females.

-Their natural coloring is dark brown with black markings.
-However, there are many stunning morphs that have been created by breeders that give ball pythons unique colorations and patterns.
-Some of the more popular morphs include traits like a bright yellow coloration, lavender patterning, and even partial albinism known as “pied” or “piebald.”
+Some of the more popular morphs have unusual traits like bright yellow coloration, lavender patterning, and even partial albinism known as “pied” or “piebald.”

 Ball Python Personality and Temperament

 Ball pythons have adorable, puppy-like faces, and they even have the personality to match!
 They are shy by nature and prefer to go on the defensive instead of attacking their handlers.
+Ball pythons get their name from their tendency to curl into a ball when scared or stressed.

 Though they aren’t the most outgoing species of snake, ball pythons are very docile and excellent pets for reptile lovers who are new to caring for and handling snakes.
 They are not prone to biting unless they are hurt or feel very vulnerable.